-- + Internet connection go to www.wileyplus.com - + An access code that comes with your textbook - + Course ID# = 624865 - + Your legal name and email address - Materials: Notebook paper, graph paper and a binder, pencil, big eraser, highlighter, ruler, and color pencils/pens.
+- Knewton Web Access Code (REQUIRED): - Materials: Notebook paper, graph paper and a binder, pencil, big eraser, highlighter, ruler, and color pencils/pens.

 CLASS POLICIES/ EXPECTATIONS:

 Your decision to enroll in this class constitutes an agreement to the following:

 ATTENDENCE: You are expected to attend each class, arriving on time and remaining for the entire class.
 Please grant me the courtesy of letting me know at the beginning of class if you will need to leave early.